Poison (Aaliyah song): Critical reception

 Upon release, the single attracted backlash due to the poor quality of Aaliyah's vocals in comparison to the crisp quality of the Weeknd's vocals.
 Fans of Aaliyah dismissed the song as "disrespectful".
-Less than twenty four hours after release, Mike Dean, who mixed and mastered the track, released an updated version on all digital outlets.
+Less than twenty four hours after its release, Mike Dean, who mixed and mastered the track, released an updated version on all digital outlets.
+Michael Arceneaux for BET wrote that the new version "was not enough to distract from the reality of the poor quality of the source material they worked with."
+Writing for the same publication, Moises Mendez II wrote that the mixing of Aaliyah's vocals on the song rendered her "almost unrecognizable".

+D-Money for Soul Bounce wrote, "there's something a bit off about the song.
+In particular, Aaliyah's vocals, which are poorly mixed and sound filtered through an old computer."
+Jon Blistein, writing for Rolling Stone, called the single "tender" and "atmospheric".
+Michael Arceneaux for BET wrote that the song "wasn’t especially remarkable" and "nothing close to the quality of Aaliyah's catalog".
+He also wrote that "it would be generous to say the song garnered a mixed reaction because, for the most part, fans were mainly befuddled by the poor quality of the track itself."

 Chart performance

 One week after the single's release, it debuted at number 33 on the New Zealand Hot Singles Chart.

 In the US, "Poison" peaked at number 21 on the Billboard Adult R&B Airplay Chart and spent twelve weeks on that chart.
 It also debuted on the Billboard R&B Digital Song Sales at number 14 and the Hot R&B Songs chart at number 15.